getzola/zola/docs/content/documentation/content/section.md

 # A draft section is only loaded if the `--drafts` flag is passed to `zola build`, `zola serve` or `zola check`.
 draft = false

-# Used to sort pages by "date", "title", "weight", or "none".
+# Used to sort pages by "date", "update_date", "title", "title_bytes", "weight", or "none".
 See below for more information.
 sort_by = "none"

 # Used by the parent section to order its subsections.